 There are three critical phases in an interview; the first one is the invitation, the second is the meeting, and the third is the follow-up.

-The following-up is as vital as the first two phases.
+Follow-up is as vital as the first two phases.
 Waiting can be the most exhausting part, but it doesn’t have to be that way.
 Waiting for that most-awaited phone call when there is no guarantee that it will come is one mistake job applicants often make.
-So to avoid a painful bout of waiting, you should call and ask if you made the cut.
-It’s never wrong to call and ask and sometimes, you get the job because of that follow-up.
+So, to avoid a painful bout of waiting, you should call and ask if you made the cut a few days after your interview.

 A job interview benefits both the employer and the applicant.
-Aside from showcasing your skills and abilities, it will help you connect with your future employer and help them see that you meet their expectations.
-From the interviewer side, they will get to know beyond what’s written on a candidate’s resume, therefore, making it easier for them to make effective and efficient hiring decisions.
+Aside from showcasing your skills and abilities, it helps you connect with your future employer and allows them see that you meet their expectations.
+From the interviewer side, they get to know a candidate beyond what’s written on a resume, therefore, making it easier for them to make effective and efficient hiring decisions.

 Below are some examples of technical Java interview questions with their sample answers:

 2. What are JVM, JRE, and JDK?